While travelling around the World,

 physicist.
 His name was

 - Click here for a longer list of the airline people, and also for a longer list of American and Candadian friends.

 - From New York to Athens (2010).
 Delta ladies seem to have various uniforms.
 This lady wears a red uniform with a hat (October 2010).

-- I become very happy when I meet Koreans, particularly Korean students, when
+- I become very happy whenever I meet Koreans, particularly Korean students, when

 - Korean Students in New York (February 2004).

 - Sydney.
 With a Korean student at one of the bay-side restaurants in Sydney (Australia).
 In the background (across the bay, not seen in the evening) is the Sydney opera house (one of the most famous buildings in the world).
 One hour earlier, we were in the opera house enjoying Verdi's La Traviata (July 1998).

 - Picasso Museum in Antibes, France (July 2002).
 Many Korean students spend their vacation weeks in Europe, and they like to visit historical sites.
 Koreans love Picasso.